napari/docs/docs/developers/contributing/ai.md

 # AI use policy and guidelines

+## tldr

+We are humans who enjoy working with other humans.
+You may use whatever tools you like, but you are ultimately responsible for the changes you submit.
+Don't submit changes you haven't carefully read through yourself, and let us have a conversation with you, not a chatbot.

+## Introduction

 Our goal in napari is to develop excellent software.
 This requires careful attention to detail in every change we integrate.
 Maintainer time and attention is very limited, so it's